 Victoria University of Wellington Foundation Trustees' Scholarship

 - Applicants must be the first in their family to attend university.
-First in family is classed as, the first person from the student’s known immediate family history (including parents, siblings, grandparents and if known great grand parents, excluding aunts and uncles and step family members).
+First in family is classed as, the first person from the student’s known immediate family history (including parents, siblings, grandparents but excluding aunts, uncles, cousins and stepfamily members).

 - Applicants must have at least NCEA Level 2 endorsed with Merit (or equivalent in another qualification) and have University Entrance.